 CEO Transition.
-On February 1, 2024, Dave Powers announced his intention to retire as CEO and President of our Company, effective August 1, 2024.
-Following August 1, 2024, we expect Mr. Powers to continue to serve as a member of our Board, if elected by our stockholders at our 2024 Annual Meeting of Stockholders to be held on September 9, 2024 (Annual Meeting).
-Following a planned succession process, our Board appointed our Chief Commercial Officer, Stefano Caroti, to succeed Mr. Powers as CEO and President, effective August 1, 2024.
+On February 1, 2024 Effective August 1, 2024, Dave Powers announced his intention to retire/retired as CEO and President of our Company, Company.
+Our Board appointed Stefano Caroti as CEO and President, to succeed Mr. Powers, effective August 1, 2024.
+Following August 1, 2024, we expect At the Annual Meeting, Mr. Powers was elected to continue to serve as a member of our Board, if and Mr. Caroti was elected by our stockholders at our 2024 Annual Meeting as a member of Stockholders to be held on September 9, 2024 (Annual Meeting).
+Following a planned succession process, our Board, appointed our Chief Commercial Officer, Stefano Caroti, to succeed Mr. Powers as CEO and President, effective August 1, 2024 September 9, 2024.
 The promotion of Mr. Caroti represents the culmination of our Board's active engagement in a planned multi-year succession process.
 Mr. Caroti will also serve as a member of our Board if elected at the Annual Meeting.

-Proposed Stock Split.
-On July 9, 2024, subject to approval by our stockholders, our Board approved an Amendment to our Amended and Restated Certificate of Incorporation, which (i) effects a six-for-one forward stock split of our common stock and preferred stock, and (ii) increases the number of authorized shares of our common stock from 125,000 to 750,000, and the number of shares of preferred stock from 5,000 to 30,000 (collectively, the stock split).
-Effectiveness of the stock split is subject to the approval of our stockholders at the Annual Meeting, and a decision by our Board to move forward with implementing the stock split.
-Our financial results reflected in this Quarterly Report do not include any impact of the stock split.
+Proposed Forward Stock Split, Split and Authorized Share Increase.
+On July 9, 2024 September 13, 2024, subject to approval by our stockholders, our Board approved an Amendment to our Amended and Restated Certificate of Incorporation, which (i) effects a six-for-one forward we effected the stock split of our common stock and preferred stock, and (ii) increases the number of authorized shares of our common stock from 125,000 to 750,000, and the number of shares of preferred stock from 5,000 authorized share increase.
+Our financial results included within this Quarterly Report have been retroactively adjusted to 30,000 (collectively, reflect the stock split).
+Effectiveness effectiveness of the stock split is subject and the authorized share increase.
+Refer to Note 1, "General," in the approval of our stockholders at the Annual Meeting, and a decision by our Board to move forward with implementing the stock split.
+Our condensed consolidated financial results reflected in statements within this Quarterly Report do not include any impact of the stock split, for further information.

 Sanuk Brand Asset Sale.
 During October 2023, we announced that we intended to divest the Sanuk brand in alignment with effective resource allocation and the execution of our long-term objectives.
-Subsequent to June 30, 2024, we entered into an agreement pursuant to which the buyer agreed to purchase the Sanuk brand and certain related assets, which is expected to close in August 2024.
+Subsequent to June 30, 2024 three months ended September 30, 2024, we entered into an agreement pursuant to which the buyer agreed to purchase the Sanuk brand and certain related assets which is expected was completed on the Sanuk Brand Sale Date of August 15, 2024.